Azure/fleet/docs/concepts/SafeRollout/README.md

 `MaxSurge` specifies the maximum number of clusters that can be scheduled with resources above the `target number of clusters` specified in `ClusterResourcePlacement` policy.

-`MaxSurge` only applies to rollouts to a different set of clusters triggered by policy changes, and doesn't apply to rollouts of workload triggered by changes in selected resources.
+`MaxSurge` only applies to rollouts to newly scheduled clusters, and doesn't apply to rollouts of workload triggered by changes in selected resources.
 For updates to selected resources, we always try to do the updates in place with no surge.

 `target number of clusters` changes based on the `ClusterResourcePlacement` policy.

-- For pickAll, it's the number of clusters picked by the scheduler.
+- For PickAll, it's the number of clusters picked by the scheduler.
-- For pickN, it's the number of clusters specified in the `ClusterResourcePlacement` policy.
+- For PickN, it's the number of clusters specified in the `ClusterResourcePlacement` policy.
-- For pickFixed, it's the length of the list of cluster names specified in the `ClusterResourcePlacement` policy.
+- For PickFixed, it's the length of the list of cluster names specified in the `ClusterResourcePlacement` policy.

 ### UnavailablePeriodSeconds

+`UnavailablePeriodSeconds` is used to configure the waiting time between rollout phases when we cannot determine if the resources have rolled out successfully or not.
+This field is used only if the availability of resources we propagate are not trackable.

 ## Availability based Rollout
 We have built-in mechanisms to determine the availability of some common Kubernetes native resources.
 We only mark them